-Each year, Indiana Campus Compact Presidents and Chancellors appoint liaisons who serve as the main point of contact between their campuses and Indiana Campus Compact (ICC).
+Each year, Indiana Campus Compact Presidents and Chancellors appoint liaisons who serve as the main point of contact between their campuses and Indiana Campus Compact.

 We ask that each campus fill the following appointments:

 - Faculty Liaison (FAC) – is the primary contact for faculty.
-The FAC can be a faculty or staff member who works with, and is in regular contact with faculty.
-This person is able to pass along information from ICC about partnership benefits (grants, scholarships, events, trainings, course development, and resources) to departments and faculty.
+The FAC liaison can be a faculty or staff member who works with, and is in regular contact with, faculty.
+This person is able to pass along information from Indiana Campus Compact about partnership benefits to departments and faculty

 - Institutional Research and Effectiveness Liaison (IRE) – is the primary point person for institutional research, effectiveness, assessment, or accreditation who is responsible for tracking, monitoring, assessing, or evaluating campus-community partnerships at your institution.
 This individual will provide insights to Indiana Campus Compact on how your institution does any of the following: assess students’ civic learning and development, track and monitor campus-community partnerships, evaluate the fidelity of community-based activities, or calculate the collective impact of campus-community partnerships.